aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/revisioncustomview/_index.md

 ```

 Gets the type of action.
-[RevisionActionType](../../com.aspose.cells/revisionactiontype).
+See [RevisionActionType](../../com.aspose.cells/revisionactiontype).

 **Returns:**
 int